|

 flavour that reveals fruit, gentle spice and a touch

+of oak.
 Tasting Notes by Glenfiddich

 Distillery